 Why use pop-up fertilizers?
 Faster early growth of the crop is a good reason: Even if it doesn’t translate into a yield advantage, a faster-growing crop helps tremendously with weed control.
-And for crops that need to reach a certain stage before winter sets in (e.g., winter wheat), that extra early growth can have enormous yield consequences–it can be the difference between winter-survival and winterkill, whether partial or complete.
+In areas with short growing seasons, pop-up can translate into faster dry-downs in the fall.
+And for crops that need to reach a certain stage before winter sets in (e.g., winter wheat), that extra early growth can have enormous yield consequences.

 Pop-up fertilizers are also a good way to get nutrients below the soil surface, since you’re making a furrow for the seed anyway.
 Sub-surface guarantees the roots will have access to those nutrients, without relying on a rain.
 And sub-surface is environmentally friendly, especially for P fertilizers, since it ensures they won’t be carried away when water runs off the field.